metrodango/pip3line/Build-process.md

 git clone https://github.com/gdabah/distorm.git

 It is relatively easy to compile (compare to OpenSSL for instance), even on Windows platforms (hint: Have a look into the 'make' directory)

+## Using QScintilla for text highlights

+> -DWITH_SCINTILLA=ON

+Some defaults libraries path have been hard-coded, on the basis that the QScintilla source tree is at the same level as the Pip3line source directory.

+QScintilla can be found here https://www.riverbankcomputing.com/software/qscintilla/intro.
+Use the latest released version.